Tom Liberatore: 2015—2019: Injuries and premiership glory

-2020—present: Return to form
+2020—2026: Return to form

 Liberatore began to improve upon his form after a chaotic year for the AFL due to the impact of the COVID-19 pandemic.
 He missed out on the first two rounds of the 2020 AFL season with knee soreness, the Bulldogs not taking any chances after Liberatore's history with knee injuries.
 Liberatore missed the first two rounds, but came back in for the team's four goal win over in the third round of the season.
 In that game he kicked a goal after the siren at three quarter time and collected 18 disposals.
 A season best game in the ' six goal victory against in the 17th round of the season came with a 28 disposal, nine tackle performance despite the 16 minute quarters as a result of rule changes brought about by the COVID-19 Pandemic.
 He was named as one of the team's best on ground.
 He also played a similarly impressive game in the final round of the home and away season which saw him named the Bulldogs' best on ground, gathering 25 disposals, 8 tackles and 7 clearances.
 Liberatore collected multiple awards at the conclusion of the season, including the Gary Dempsey Medal for third place in the Charles Sutton Medal voting, where he finished 45 votes behind winner Caleb Daniel and 30 votes behind captain Marcus Bontempelli.
 He also won the John Van Groningen Domestique Award, which honours the player who puts the team above all else on the field.
 Liberatore obtained the Brad Johnson Best Team Player Award for the second time in his career.